 A surge of offensive bugs has washed over our Ozaukee County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and gypsy moth to name a few.
 All are native to foreign countries.
 All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.

-Tired of having to continually clean cobwebs off the side of the building?
-Or, worse yet, power wash or paint every few years to get rid of built-up webs?
+Tired of having to continually spray spider webs off the side of the condominium?
+Or, worse yet, power wash or paint every few years to get rid of accumulated webs?

-Something crawling on your body usually causes a range of reactions: bothered at best, downright scary at worst.
+Something crawling on your body usually spurs a range of reactions: annoyed at best, downright scary at worst.

-Sometimes, believe it or not, more is really less.
+Sometimes, believe it or not, more is truly less.
 Mosquito repellent spraying is a prime example.

 Ponder fertilizing your lawn.
 Do you really need six or seven applications?
 Of course not.
 Starter fertilizer in the spring, weed and feed in summer, and winterizer in the fall.
 Any more, and you risk doing more damage than good.